United Progressive Alliance: 2015–2019

 From 2014 to 2017, UPA won only 3 state elections.
 This was blamed on the alliance's failed leadership and weakness compared to the NDA.
 In addition the party lost power in states where they had once won state elections as in Bihar.
 In 2017 the alliance lost again.
 In 2018 UPA had a phenomenal comeback in the state elections as the party won important in Karnataka, Rajasthan and others.
 More parties joined the alliance and it was stronger than ever.

-In 2019 Lok Sabha election the UPA won only 91 seats in the general election and INC won 52 seats, thus failed to secure 10% seats required for the leader of opposition post.
-The alliance lost another state to BJP with the party winning by-polls and pushing the UPA into the minority.
+In the 2019 Indian general election the UPA won only 91 seats in the general election and INC won 52 seats, thus failing to secure 10% seats required for the leader of opposition post.
+The alliance lost another state to the BJP with the party winning by-polls and pushing the UPA into the minority.

-Towards the end of 2019, the alliance made huge gains in Haryana, won in Jharkhand and formed a state-level alliance called Maha Vikas Aghadi to form the government in Maharashtra with Uddhav Thackeray of Shiv Sena leading the ministry.
+Towards the end of 2019, the alliance made huge gains in Haryana, won in Jharkhand and formed a state-level alliance called Maha Vikas Aghadi (MVA) to form the government in Maharashtra with Uddhav Thackeray of Shiv Sena leading the ministry.
 Shiv Sena had been a member of NDA for twenty five years.
 It left NDA and joined MVA in 2019.

-2020–present
+2020–2023

 Since 2020, more parties joined the alliance.
-The alliance lost the Bihar election that everyone expected it to win but in 2022, ruling party JD(U) left National Democratic Alliance and rejoined Mahagathbandhan to form government in Bihar.
+The alliance lost the Bihar election that it was expected to win but in 2022, ruling party JD(U) left National Democratic Alliance and rejoined Mahagathbandhan to form the government in Bihar.

 In addition UPA only won 1 out of the 5 state elections in 2021.
-However the alliance made significant gain in a number of MLA races.
+However the alliance made significant gains in a number of MLA races.
 MVA lost control of Maharashtra due to crisis and split in Shiv Sena.
-However, UPA won the state election in Himachal Pradesh.
+Moreover, UPA lost in Gujarat assembly elections however, it won the state election in Himachal Pradesh.